 Since 1865, the Salvation Army, a Christian organization, has been dedicating itself to serving those in need.
-Their mission is to meet human needs in Jesus’ name without discrimination.
-With a rich history and global reach, the Salvation Army has become synonymous with humanitarian efforts and social justice initiatives.
+The Salvation Army’s mission statement is “to meet human needs in Jesus’ name without discrimination”.
+With a rich history and global footprint, the Salvation Army has become synonymous with humanitarian efforts and social justice initiatives.
 The Salvation Army’s mission of alleviating suffering and poverty has enabled it to have a profound impact on individuals, families, and communities around the world.

-With a presence in over 130 countries, It engages in aid and development projects in impoverished regions, focusing on sustainable long-term solutions to break cycles of poverty and abuse.
+With a presence in over 130 countries, it engages in aid and development projects in impoverished regions, focusing on sustainable long-term solutions to break cycles of poverty and abuse.
 The organization offers a wide range of programs and services, including but not limited to, food and shelter assistance, healthcare services, addiction rehabilitation, disaster relief, and emergency response efforts.
-While most equate the Salvation Army with their social services and humanitarian efforts, they are also a Christian church with their own distinct doctrines and beliefs whose local congregations hold Sunday worship services.
+While most equate the Salvation Army with their social services and humanitarian efforts (mainly their thrift store presence), they are also a Christian church with their own distinct doctrines and beliefs whose local congregations hold Sunday worship services.
+They are committed to sharing the gospel of Jesus Christ and the love of God through their local programs.

 Historical Background